mailbots/mailbots/README.md

 Every instance of this handler is called when any settings form is saved (similar to the above `onSettingsViewed` handler)

-This handler is a good place begin an oauth handshake, set up data in other system or perform API calls to other systems.
+In addition to saving form data, this handler is a good place begin an oauth handshake, set up data in other system or perform API calls to other systems.

 ```javascript
 mailbot.onSettingsSubmit(bot => {